babyfish-ct/kimmer/README.md

 Kimmer is designed for server-side development, so dynamism is important.

 1. Take GraphQL as example, its data shape is inherently dynamic.
-2. Take ORM as example, not all properties(especially associated properties) is always be queried.
+2. Take ORM as example, not all properties(especially associated properties) always need to be queried.

 To support this dynamism, kimmer introduced the concept of "unload property", e.g.
 ```